We continue to follow current government guidance on COVID-19, which can be found here.

 What to do if you have symptoms

-If you have any of the main symptoms of coronavirus, please follow the steps below.
+If you have any of the main symptoms of or think you may have coronavirus, please follow the steps below.
 More detailed government guidance is available here.

 - Stay at home; do not come to college.
 (If you display symptoms whilst at college, you will need to go home immediately.)